List of Ultraman Ginga characters: Tomoya Ichijoji

 During the events of Ultraman Ginga Theater Special: Ultra Monster ☆ Hero Battle Royal!, his drawings of Ultra Monsters manifested into fake Spark Dolls by the mysterious cosmic energy, as he invited his friend to play with them until the fake Spark Dolls reverted into his drawing book.

 Two years later in Ginga S, Tomoya joined the attack team UPG in order to combat against Exceller.
-He works as their analyzer and stations in the Ichijōji Lab.
-He welcomes Hikaru into the team and was originally the only one beside Taro to know of Hikaru and Show's identities as Ultraman Ginga and Victory respectively.
+He works as their analyzer and stations in the Ichijoji Lab.
+He welcomes Hikaru into the team and was originally the only one beside Taro to know of Hikaru and Sho's identities as Ultraman Ginga and Victory respectively.
 Meanwhile, after Android One-Zero, Exceller's former minion sacrificed her own to sabotage Vict Lugiel for the Ultras to finish him in the finale, Tomoya salvaged her Victorium Necklace, which contained her imprints and memories that allow him to rebuild her.

-Tomoya Ichijōji is portrayed by the main dancer of Bullet Train Takuya Kusakawa (草川 拓弥, Kusakawa Takuya).
+Tomoya Ichijoji is portrayed by the main dancer of Bullet Train Takuya Kusakawa (草川 拓弥, Kusakawa Takuya).